 This data collection consists of baptism records from over 10,000 Church of England parish registers (including Bishop’s Transcripts) in the Greater London area, from the original registers deposited at London Metropolitan Archives as well as those formerly held by Guildhall Library Manuscripts section.
-A full list of the Church of England parishes in London can be found in the more help section.
-These have been arranged in two ways, alphabetically by name and alphabetically by modern London borough.

 This collection also includes registers of births and baptisms that occurred in workhouses operated by the Boards of Guardians.